Critics' Choice Television Awards

-The Critics' Choice Television Awards are accolades that are presented annually by the Critics Choice Association (CCA).
+The Critics' Choice Television Awards were accolades that were presented annually by the Critics Choice Association (CCA).
 They were established in 2011, and the first ceremony was held on June 20, 2011, and streamed live on VH1.com.
 The fourth ceremony was televised live, for the first time in award history, on June 19, 2014, on The CW.
 In October 2014, the A&E Network was granted exclusive rights to broadcast the television and film awards in 2015 and 2016.
+The final ceremony was in 2015, after which it was combined with the film awards and once again became the Critics' Choice Awards.

 History

 The Broadcast Television Journalists Association (BTJA) was founded in 2011 as an offshoot of the Broadcast Film Critics Association.
-The Awards are produced by executive producer Bob Bain.
+The Awards were produced by executive producer Bob Bain.

 According to the acting president of the BTJA, Joey Berlin, the Critics' Choice Television Awards were launched "to enhance access for broadcast journalists covering the television industry.
 Just as the Critics' Choice Movie Awards has been established as an important part of the annual movie awards season, we are confident that the Critics' Choice Television Awards will play a similar role for the television industry."